 Several approaches have been proposed to model either the explicit sequential structure of an argumentative text or its implicit hierarchical structure.
 So far, the adequacy of these models of overall argumentation remains unclear.
 This paper asks what type of structure is actually important to tackle downstream tasks in computational argumentation.
 We analyze patterns in the overall argumentation of texts from three cor pora.
 Then, we adapt the idea of positional tree kernels in order to capture sequential and hierarchical argumentative structure together for the first time.
-In systematic ex periments for three text classification tasks. we find strong evidence for the impact of both types of structure.
-Our results sugges that either of them is necessary while their combination may be beneficial.

-1 Introduction

-Argumentation theory has established a number of major argument models focusing on different aspects, such as the roles of an argument's units (Toulmin, 1958), the inference scheme of an argument (Walton et al., 2008), or the support and attack relations between arguments (Freeman, 2011).
-The common ground of these models is that they conceptualize an argument as a conclusion (in terms of a claim) inferred from a set of pro and con premises (reasons), which in turn may be the conclusions of other arguments.
-For the overall argumentation of a monological argumentative text such as the one in Figure 1(a), this results in an implicit hierarchical structure with the text's main claim at the lowest depth.
+In systematic experiments for three text classification tasks we find strong evidence for the impact of both types of structure.
+Our results suggest that either of them is necessary while their of major argument models focusing on different spects, such as the roles of an argument's units ment (Walton et al., 2008), or the support and attack relations between arguments (Freeman, 2011).
+The common ground of these models is that they conceptualize an argument as a conclusion (in terms of a claim) inferred from a set of pro and con premises

+Argumentation theory has established a number

+(Toulmin, 1958), the inference scheme of an areu-

+(reasons), which in turn may be the conclusions of

+other arguments.
+For the overall argumentation of

+a monological argumentative text such as the one in

+Figure 1(a), this results in an implicit hierarchical structure with the text's main claim at the lowest depth.
 In addition, the text has an explicit linguistic structure that can be seen as a regulated sequence of speech acts (van Eemeren and Grootendorst, 2004).

-Faculty of Media, Webis Group benno.stein@uni-weimar.de
+Faculty of Media Webis Group benno.stein@uni-weimar.de

-Giovanni Da San Martino
+Giovanni Da San Martino Qatar Computing Research Institute